vvscode/docs/docs/tutorials/javascript/start-chrome-with-flags-mac.md

 title: "Start Chrome With Flags (Mac)"
 excerpt: "When using the Sinch JavaScript SDK locally in Chrome, it is necessary to start Chrome with the flag.
 Learn how to do it with our simple step-by-step guide."
 ---
-When using the `Sinch JavaScript SDK <voiceforjs>` locally in Chrome, it is necessary to start Chrome with the flag `--allow-file-access-from-files`.
+When using the [Sinch JavaScript SDK](doc:voiceforjs) locally in Chrome, it is necessary to start Chrome with the flag `--allow-file-access-from-files`.

 > 1. Find the path to Chrome on your computer by opening [chrome://version](chrome://version/).
 Look for **Executable Path**.
 Copy that path.
 > 2. Quit Chrome\!
 Don’t just close your open tabs, but actually **quit\!**